 ZRG 20MM (CW) -- Sniper Rifle

 The newest sniper in Warzone is the ZRG 20mm, and it’s highly competitive against the best in the game.
-It has a fast rate of fire, great bullet velocity and high damage.
-The only thing holding it back are slow ADS speeds, but this is a small price to pay for the best bullet velocity in the game.
+It has a fast rate of fire, great bullet velocity, and high damage.
+The only thing holding it back is slow ADS speeds, but this is a small price to pay for the best bullet velocity in the game.